 Category Archives: Constitutional Law

-On April 28, 2015, the Supreme Court of Ohio handed down a merit decision in State v.
-Castagnola, Slip Opinion No. 2015-Ohio-1565.
-In a 4-3 opinion written by Justice O’Neill, the court held that the exclusion of evidence was not … Continue reading
+On October 10, 2017, the Supreme Court of Ohio handed down a merit decision in State v.
+Bembry, Slip Opinion No. 2017-Ohio-8114.
+In an opinion written by Justice O’Neill, the court held that the exclusion of evidence was not … Continue reading

 What’s On Their Minds: Abortion Clinic, State Spar Over Standing Requirements for Single-Subject Challenge.
 Preterm-Cleveland, Inc. v.
 Governor John R. Kasich et al.

 On September 26, 2017, the Supreme Court of Ohio heard oral argument in Preterm-Cleveland, Inc. v.
 Governor John R. Kasich et al, 2016-1252.
 The issue in this case is whether Preterm-Cleveland Inc. has standing to challenge the constitutionality of … Continue reading

 Merit Decision: Questioning Suspect in Front Seat of Police Cruiser Following Traffic Stop Does Not Automatically Require Miranda Warnings.
 Cleveland v.
 Oles.

 “The trooper’s questioning of Oles in the front seat of the patrol car did not rise to the level of a custodial interrogation requiring Miranda warnings.”

 Chief Justice O’Connor, from majority opinion

 “Every police vehicle is now a police station … Continue reading